vadimirtlach/data-collators/README.md

 ### Creating custom data collators

 The Data Collators library provides a flexible and easy-to-use API for creating custom data collators.
-To create a custom data collator, you simply need to subclass the `DataCollator` class and implement the `apply` method.
+To create a custom data collator, you simply need to subclass the `DataCollator` class and implement the `collate` method.
 For example:

 ```py
 from sentence_transformers import SentenceTransformer